 While no-fault insurance does offer excellent protection to the residents of Michigan, that doesn’t mean that you should accept at face value any settlement offers from your insurance provider.
 Especially in the case of permanent or severe injuries, you will need to very carefully consider what you agree to before signing anything or making a verbal agreement.

-For those with serious or permanent injuries related to a car crash, working with an experienced Michigan personal injury attorney may be the best decision available.
+For those with serious or permanent injuries related to a car crash, working with an experienced Michigan car accident attorney may be the best decision available.
 A lawyer will understand your rights under Michigan’s no-fault law.
 They can also educate you about the obligations of your insurance company.

-Before you accidentally limit your right to recover compensation, you want to discuss the details of your case and any settlement offer that you receive with an attorney whose opinion you can trust.
+Before you accidentally limit your right to recover compensation, you want to discuss the details of your case and any settlement offer that you receive with a Michigan car accident attorney whose opinion you can trust.